Teleadministration: Fundamentals

 The 5th fundamental mentions electronic rather than digital signatures.
-This is because, in the jurists’ domain, digital signatures were not yet known.
+This is because, in the jurists' domain, digital signatures were not yet known.
 The generic reference to the electronic signature is however valid, and its general nature is actually suitable for the rules contained six years later in the Directive 1999/93/EC.

-As we will see, the Directive refers in particular to all procedures initiated by private citizens, but the system remains valid for all procedures initiated by the administration offices as well.
+The Directive refers in particular to all procedures initiated by private citizens, but the system remains valid for all procedures initiated by the administration offices as well.

 Acknowledgement of the principles in current law

 The legally accepted form of acts and documents evolved according to the following stages: